zelson71/final/readme.md

 Open and run "US vs French Wine Analysis.twb"
 1) Locate this file in "Tableau"
 2) For a high-level view of the analysis refer to "US vs French Wine Overview.pptx"

-Give an example
-Deployment
-Add additional notes about how to deploy this on a live system

 Authors
 Zach Elson, Katherine Sullivan and Martin Wehrli